Embassy of the United States, Mexico City

-History
+Building

 The current chancery building began in 1960 and was completed in 1964 at a cost of US$5 million.
 At the time, it was the second largest United States embassy building in the world.

-Future

 In 2011, the United States Department of State announced plans to build a new United States embassy in the Nuevo Polanco neighborhood of Mexico City.
 Estimated price of the new embassy is US$763 million.

 On February 13, 2018, construction of the new embassy began.
-The estimated cost is nearly US$1 billion ($943 million); it is expected to be completed in 2022.
+The estimated cost is nearly US$1 billion ($943 million); it was expected to be completed in 2022; however, the completion of the new complex has been delayed.

 Embassy sections

 The Embassy exercises a number of functions in its representation to the Government of Mexico, including political, administrative, economic, public diplomacy and consular affairs, that are managed under the Ambassador by counselors from the U.S. Department of State.